Emmascholar/Emotion_detection/README.md

 * Surprise
 * Anger
 * Fear
-### I used Word2vec in creating my word embeddings.
+### Word2vec was use in creating my word embeddings.